knapo/a9n/README.md

     A9n.root = File.expand_path('../..', __FILE__)
     A9n.load

 It works with `Rails` by default.
-If you want to use `A9n` with non-rails app you may need to tell it A9n:
+If you want to use `A9n` with non-rails app you may need to tell that to A9n by:

     A9n.local_app = MyApp

 ## Usage

-You can access any variable defined in configuration files but delegating it to `A9n`.
+You can access any variable defined in configuration files by delegating it to `A9n`.
 E.g:

     defaults: